isomerpages/sportsg-safesport/latest/announcements/_posts/2024-09-19-post-Safe Sport Commission Releases 1000 Day Impact Report.md

 as low severity, while 21% and 17% were classified as moderate and severe cases respectively.</p>
 <p>&nbsp;</p>
-<p>Moderate and severe cases were referred to the Safe Sport Disciplinary
+<p>Moderate and severe cases were referred to the independent Safe Sport
-Panel, where the Panel will ascertain the seriousness of the misconduct based on the degree of culpability and harm caused, and consider the aggravating and mitigating factors before coming to a decision on the appropriate measures or sections.
-Since it was first appointed in August 2022, the Safe Sport Disciplinary Panel, has convened nine hearings to date, and issued sanctions ranging from suspensions to permanent ineligibility.
+Disciplinary Panel, where the Panel will ascertain the seriousness of the misconduct based on the degree of culpability and harm caused, and consider the aggravating and mitigating factors before coming to a decision on the appropriate measures or sections.
+Since it was first appointed in August 2022, the independent Safe Sport Disciplinary Panel, has convened nine hearings to date, and issued sanctions ranging from suspensions to permanent ineligibility.
 The outcomes of the hearings are listed in a disciplinary database.</p>
 <p></p>
 <p>View the full <a href="https://heyzine.com/flip-book/900b4c936e.html" rel="noopener nofollow" target="_blank">1,000-day Impact Report</a>.</p>